awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 ### Adding tags to an external container instance<a name="instance-details-tags-external"></a>

-You can associate tags with your external container instances using one of the following methods\.
+You can associate tags with your external container instances by using one of the following methods\.
 + Method 1 – Before running the installation script to register your external instance with your cluster, create or edit the Amazon ECS container agent configuration file at `/etc/ecs/ecs.config` and add the `ECS_CONTAINER_INSTANCE_TAGS` container agent configuration parameter\.
 This creates tags that are associated with the external instance\.

-  The following is an example for the syntax that should be used\.
+  The following is example syntax\.

   ```
   ECS_CONTAINER_INSTANCE_TAGS={"tag_key": "tag_value"}
   ```
-+ Method 2 – After your external instance is registered to your cluster, you can use the AWS Management Console add tags\.
++ Method 2 – After your external instance is registered to your cluster, you can use the AWS Management Console to add tags\.
 For more information, see [Adding and deleting tags on an individual resource using the classic console](#adding-or-deleting-tags)\.

 ## Working with tags using the CLI or API<a name="tag-resources-api-sdk"></a>

 Use the following to add, update, list, and delete the tags for your resources\.
 The corresponding documentation provides examples\.

 **Important**
-Do not add personally identifiable information \(PII\) or other confidential or sensitive information in tags\.
+Don't add personally identifiable information \(PII\) or other confidential or sensitive information in tags\.
 Tags are accessible to many AWS services, including billing\.
-Tags are not intended to be used for private or sensitive data\.
+Tags aren't intended to be used for private or sensitive data\.

 **Tagging support for Amazon ECS resources**